 Tracking Error Risk.
 Tracking error is the divergence of the Fund's performance from that of the Underlying Index.
-Tracking error may occur because of differences between the securities held in the Fund's portfolio and those included in the Underlying Index, pricing differences (including differences between a security's price at the local market close and the intrinsic value of a security at the time of calculation of the NAV), transaction costs, the Fund's holding of cash, differences in timing of the accrual of dividends, changes to the Underlying Index or the need to meet various new or existing regulatory requirements.
-This risk may be heightened during times of increased market volatility or other unusual market conditions.
-Tracking error also may result because the Fund incurs fees and expenses, while the Underlying Index does not.
+Tracking error may occur because of differences between the securities (including shares of the Underlying Fund) and other instruments held in the Fund's portfolio and those included in the Underlying Index, pricing differences (including differences between a security's price at the local market close and the intrinsic value of a security at the time of calculation of the NAV), differences in transaction and hedging costs and forward rates achieved, the Fund's holding of uninvested cash, differences in timing of the accrual of dividends, changes to the